25 Things You Probably Didn't Know About George Washington

 We don’t have an exact number, but the best estimates seem to put the number of letters he penned somewhere between 18,000 and 20,000.
 If you wrote one letter a day, it would take you between 50 and 55 years to write that many.

-16. Before becoming the Father of the Nation, Washington was a master surveyor.
+16. Before becoming the father of the nation, he was a master surveyor.

+Washington spent the early part of his career as a professional surveyor.
+One of the earliest maps he created was of his half-brother Lawrence Washington’s turnip garden.
 Over the course of his life, Washington created some 199 land surveys.
 Washington took this skill with him into his role as a military leader.
-Read much more about that here.

 At the age of 21, Washington was sent to lead a British colonial force against the French in Ohio.
 He lost, and this helped spark the Seven Years War in North America.